 These happenings did not in themselves worry the golfers, but the layout of the course was such that several holes were played on the other side of the road which led to Whipsnade.
 This part of the course also seemed to be a favourite pleasure ground for hundreds of families.

-Clearly something would have to eb done, and soon.
+Clearly something would have to be done, and soon.
 Once more the angel which looks after golf clubs was in helpful mood.
-For, almost at the precise time that the officials were nearly distraught with anxiety for the future of the club, Downs Farm which adjoined the course came into the market, and I imagine that the club’s officials were waiting at the door of the farmer’s solicitor before he had even thought of getting out of bed.
+For, almost at the precise time that the officials were nearly distraught with anxiety for the future of the club, Downs Farm which adjoined the course came into the market, and I imagine that the Club’s officials were waiting at the door of the farmer’s solicitor before he had even thought of getting out of bed.

 The deal was soon concluded and, with characteristic enterprise, it was decided to reconstruct the whole course, dispensing with the holes across the road.
 This was in 1930, and the task of designing the new layout was given to James Braid.